OpenGATE/Gate/docs/how_to_run_gate.rst

 How to launch *DigiGate*
 ------------------------

-GATE offers an operating mode dedicated to digitizer optimization, known as *DigiGate* (see [[Users Guide:Digitizer and readout parameters]]). *DigiGate* works by re-reading a previously generated ROOT hit-file.
+GATE offers an operating mode dedicated to digitizer optimization, known as *DigiGate* (see :ref:`digitizer_and_readout_parameters-label`). *DigiGate* works by re-reading a previously generated ROOT hit-file.

 The use of **DigiGate** consists of two steps.